Wernicke's area: Structure

-However, there is an absence of consistent definitions as to the location.
-Some identify it with the unimodal auditory association in the superior temporal gyrus anterior to the primary auditory cortex (the anterior part of BA 22).
-This is the site most consistently implicated in auditory word recognition by functional brain imaging experiments.
-Others include also adjacent parts of the heteromodal cortex in BA 39 and BA40 in the parietal lobe.
-Despite the overwhelming notion of a specifically defined "Wernicke's Area", the most careful current research suggests that it is not a unified concept.
+Despite many decades of investigation, there is still no universal agreement on its precise borders.
+Some researchers associate Wernicke's area primarily with the unimodal auditory association cortex located just anterior to primary auditory cortex in the STG (the anterior part of BA 22).
+This part of the STG is one of the regions most consistently implicated in auditory word recognition by functional imaging experiments.
+Others argue that adjacent parts of the heteromodal cortex in BA 39 and BA40 of the parietal lobe also belong to this functional language network.
+As a result, recent work increasingly portrays "Wernicke's area" not as a single, sharply defined anatomical region, but as a set of interconnected posterior temporal and parietal areas that jointly support language processing.